 Mind you, you could buy 4 of the cheapest trailers for the price of one Airstream.
 Personally, I tend to prefer high quality, higher priced products.
 If you do too, then you will probably be happy with the Airstream as well.

 Frankly, Airstreams are not a good deal in this respect.
-Not only are Airstreams more expensive than most trailers, they are generally smaller.
+Not only are Airstreams more expensive than most trailers, they are also generally smaller.
 You won’t find slide outs, overhead bunks, or even much storage space.
 They are for folks who want to travel pretty light.
-They make good use of the space they have, but there isn’t all that much of it to go around.
+They make great use of the space they have, but there isn’t all that much of it to go around.

-The smaller size of an airstream does have its advantages.
+The smaller size of an Airstream does have advantages.
 They have a low profile and a streamlined shape.
 This makes them more stable to tow and lighter weight.
 It also lets them get under lower bridges and into tighter parking spaces.
 Even for other trailers their size, they are lightweight.
 This means you need a less powerful tow vehicle than with other trailers.
 That in itself can be a money saver that helps offset the cost.